Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Canonical quantization of general relativity

-We start from the Lagrangian of the classical gravity given in (\ref{Lagrangian44}).
-The quantum Lagrangian can be obtained by adding gauge-fixing and Faddeev--Popov ghost terms to the Lagrangian for the classical gravity, i.e.
+We start from the Lagrangian of classical gravity presented in equation (\ref{Lagrangian44}) with $\Lambda_c=0$.
+The quantum Lagrangian for gravity is completed by adding gauge-fixing and Faddeev--Popov ghost terms as follows:

-where $\LLL_{GF}$ is referred to as the gauge-fixing Lagrangian form, and $\LLL_{FP}$ is as the Faddeev--Popov Lagrangian form.
-The quantum Lagrangian form must satisfy following conditions: \begin{enumerate} \item invariant under the general linear transformation, \item invariant under the local Lorentz transformation, \item invariant under the BRS-transformation, and \item nilpotent under the BRS-transformation. \end{enumerate} Requirements $3$ and $4$ imply that the Lagrangian form must be the BRS-null object, i.e., $\delBRS\left[\LLL_{QG}\right]=0$.
-It can be confirmed that the classical part of the Lagrangian form $\LLL_G$ retains all conditions.
+where $\LLLGF$ and $\LLLFP$ are referred to as the gauge-fixing Lagrangian and the Faddeev--Popov Lagrangian forms, respectively; their explicit forms will be given later in this section.
+The quantum Lagrangian form is constructed to maintain invariance and nilpotency under the BRST transformations that the Lagrangian form is a BRST-null object, i.e., $\delBRST\left[\LLLQG\right]=0$.